 Under the terms of the Amended and Restated Non-Employee Director Compensation Plan, each non-employee member of the Company's Board of Directors may elect to receive all or part of his or her director fees in shares of the Company's common stock.
 Director fees, whether paid in cash or in shares of common stock, are payable quarterly on the last day of each fiscal quarter.
 The number of shares of common stock issued to directors is determined by dividing the product of: (i)(a) the fees otherwise payable to each director in cash, times (b) the percentage of fees the director elected to receive in shares of common stock, by (ii) the volume weighted average price per share of common stock over the last five trading days of the quarter.
-During the three months ended March 31, 2019 and 2018, 8,898 and 9,298 shares, respectively were issued to directors as payment for director fees in lieu of cash.
+Following is information regarding the number of shares issued to directors as payment for director fees in lieu of cash: